grame-cncm/faust/architecture/max-msp/README.md

 ```
 can be started with the following `@freq 700` and `@gain 0.6` attributes to configure parameters at creation time.
 Note that labels containing whitespace (like "freq Hz") cannot be used as attributes, they will have to be renamed.

+#### Regular or multi-channels inputs/outputs

-Depending of the number of audio inputs and outputs described in the DSP source code, the compiled .xmo/.xme object has:
+By default, and depending of the number of audio inputs and outputs described in the DSP source code, the compiled .xmo/.xme object has:
-- N inlets, the first one being the message control one and a regular audio inlet, an all other audio inlets
+- N inlets, the first one being an audio inlet combined with the message control inlet, and all other audio inlets
 - M outlets, audio outs from 1 to M-1 (or 2 if MIDI outlet is created)
+- an output messages outlet
+- the right most outlet is used to send MIDI messages if MIDI metadata are used in the DSP UI items, and is only created when the `-midi` option is used

+If compiled with the `-mc` option, the compiled .xmo/.xme object has:
+- one multi-channels audio inlet combined with the message control inlet
+- one multi-channels audio outlet
 - an output messages outlet
 - the right most outlet is used to send MIDI messages if MIDI metadata are used in the DSP UI items, and is only created when the `-midi` option is used